Picus303/TorchImager/README.md

 # TorchImager

-TorchImager is a lightweight library for visualizing 2D tensors directly from PyTorch using OpenGL and HIP (AMD GPU) interop.
+TorchImager is a lightweight library for visualizing 2D tensors directly from PyTorch using OpenGL and HIP/CUDA interop.
 It supports both grayscale and color images.
 TorchImager is designed to be simple to use while being performant by displaying tensors directly on the GPU without transferring data back to the CPU.

 **Note**: TorchImager is in its early alpha stage and is under active development.
 Some stability issues might happen out of the tested use cases.